genius257/view/docs/component.md

 Component tags are html elements, where the HTML tag are the entire class reference string (Full namespace included)

-Component tags MAY have children, if supported by the component referenced.
+Component tags MAY have children, if they extend from the ComponentWithChildren class.

 example: